AsgardCms/Documentation/getting-started/installation.md

 - cURL PHP Extension
 - MCrypt PHP Extension
 - GD PHP Library
+- One of the following cache drivers: memcached, redis, apc

 ### <a name="while-in-beta" class="anchor" href="#while-in-beta"></a> While in beta: